 Cons: Lower weight capacity, low top speed

-Treadmills under $300 are essential and efficient models for walking, running, or jogging at home.
+Treadmills under 300 are essential and efficient models for walking, running, or jogging at home.
 However, they are restricted in terms of speed and user weight.
 Go for one of them if it can fulfill your needs, otherwise have a look at our treadmills under 500 and treadmills under 1000 reviews.
 We wish you to choose the right treadmill and have it for years without doubting it.